Select a Category:

-Welcome to Max’s World: This article shares the story of a child named Max and his experiences with Bipolar disorder.
+Growing Up Bipolar: Max’s World: This article shares the story of a child named Max and his experiences with Bipolar disorder.

 Reaching an Autistic Teenager: This article revolves around ‘The Community School’ (or T.C.S.) and a new, creative and highly interactive teaching method known as D.I.R./Floortime (Developmental, Individual differences, relationship-based approach) that the school is using with its autistic students.